 For over two decades, Hurst and his team at Creative Good have advised a wide range of clients - in media, healthcare, technology, financial services, ecommerce, and more - about how to build better businesses by treating customers well.

-Mark Hurst holds bachelor's and master's degrees in computer science from MIT and lives in New York City with his wife and son.
+Mark Hurst holds bachelor's and master's degrees in computer science from MIT.
+He's also an Eagle Scout, a patented game designer (U.S. Patent #5048839), and studies Mandarin Chinese in his spare time.
+He lives in New York City with his wife and son.

 Invite Mark to speak to your team.